 And if you want to be a standout player, make sure to watch (not talk) to other players balls to help them find them quickly.
 A little good karma will never hurt on the golf course.

-As I mentioned, slow play is turning away so many people from the game.
+As I mentioned, slow pace of play is turning away so many people from the game.
 At all costs make sure to play fast.
 My family motto growing up,

 Even if you’re playing bad, make sure that you play bad fast.